 - Contribution to childcare costs to assist with the affordability of childcare.

-The Property Male Champions of Change (PMCC) is another collaborative initiative GPT is actively participating in.
+GPT actively participates in The Property Male Champions of Change (PMCC).
 Founded in 2015 by the Property Council of Australia, the PMCC aims to drive greater gender equality in the property industry and increase the number of women in leadership roles.
 GPT has been a foundation member of the PMCC and through our CEO, Bob Johnston, is today leading the action group ‘Mainstreaming Flexibility’.

 GPT is also the major sponsor of the 500 Women in Property program, a national program to promote networking and sponsorship of talented females in the property industry.